-- ◊ Availability of Global Horizontal Dilution of precision (HDOP); - ◊ Availability of Galileo Horizontal Positioning; - ◊ Galileo measured Positioning Performance.
+- Availability of Global Horizontal Dilution of precision (HDOP); - Availability of Galileo Horizontal Positioning; - ♦ Galileo measured Positioning Performance.

-No specific MPLs are currently defined for Galileo stand-alone positioning performance.
+Note that the current version of the [OS-SDD] does not define specific MPLs for Galileo stand-alone positioning performance.
 Nevertheless, the target expectation is an availability of at least 50% 16.